 Seeing as I only have one body (and different figures suit different jeans), I decided to ask my female friends on Facebook and a few fashion insiders about the high-street jeans they consider to be the best.
-Almost unanimously, there was one £40 pair that many cited as being their favourite (we reckon you can probably guess their pick).
-However, there are a few other options I've included, as everyone's tastes can be different.
-Keep scrolling for your guide to the most popular pair of jeans on the high street.
+Out of the 30 women I spoke to via Facebook, WhatsApp and email, as well as taking a look at which brands influencers rate, these jeans below were consistently voted as being the best and most expensive-looking.

-Who What Wear UK's Editorial Director, Hannah Almassi, recently bought some wide-leg jeans from Warehouse and has been receiving compliments on them ever since.
+Our Editor in Chief Hannah Almassi recently bought some wide-leg jeans from Warehouse and has been receiving compliments on them ever since.

-If you want a pair of straight leg jeans that'll last, John Lewis and Partners are key.
+If you want a pair of straight-leg jeans that'll last, John Lewis and Partners are key.
 They stay black for longer than most, have a slight stretch and are the ideal length to wear with flats and heels.
 Sold.